 1. Encourage Scouts to actually build their own cars

-Building a Pinewood Derby car is a life-changing bonding experience for parent and son.
+Building a Pinewood Derby car is a life-changing bonding experience for parents and their son or daughter.

-The Cub Scout isn’t — and shouldn’t be — expected to do it all himself.
+Cub Scouts aren’t — and shouldn’t be — expected to do it all themselves.
 But what about when mom or dad (usually dad) takes on a little too much of the work?

 That happened in Scouter Ken D.’s pack when he “actually had a Scout who couldn’t tell me which car was his to take home after the derby!”
 Not good.